carpentries-incubator/camera-traps/_episodes/02-OrganizingCameraTraps.md

 ```

-Now we can merge the two dataframes together using the merge function.
-We can set the columns we want to match on using the by.x and by.y arguments, and then set the all=FALSE because some of the records in the datatable with the GPS coordinates we do not have camera data for, so we do not need them in the final dataframe.
+Now that we have the coordinates in the format that we want, then we can merge the two dataframes (for the exif data and the metadata) together using the merge function.
+We can set the columns we want to match on using the by.x and by.y arguments, and in our case, the column name in the exif data for "Station" is the same as the column name in the metadata for "Trap.site".
+They have the same location names in these two columns that will match exactly.
+We are simply telling the program what those station names are.

+Then set the all=FALSE because some of the records in the datatable with the GPS coordinates, we do not have camera data for so we do not need them in the final dataframe.
 The all argument can be set to true to include all records in both tables, but in this case we only want to merge the data from the first table that matches the second table.

 ```r
 #merge the record table to the GPS coordinates